What Are the Early Signs of Gum Disease

 Age, Genetics, and Hormones

 Gum disease risk increases with age, with adults over 30 experiencing higher rates than younger people, though periodontal disease can affect individuals at any age.
-Genetic factors influence your susceptibility some people develop aggressive gum disease despite excellent oral hygiene, while others maintain healthy gums with mediocre care.
+Genetic factors influence your susceptibility — some people develop aggressive gum disease despite excellent oral hygiene, while others maintain healthy gums with mediocre care.
 If your parents or siblings have or had gum disease, your risk increases significantly.
 Hormonal changes during pregnancy, menstruation, menopause, and puberty can make gums more sensitive to bacteria, increasing gingivitis risk.
-Pregnant women particularly need vigilant oral care and professional monitoring as pregnancy gingivitis is extremely common and can progress if not addressed.

 Medical Conditions and Medications